 Quality education data are essential to build effective, resilient and accountable education systems.
 Data also inform planning and policy decisions by governments.

-However, many developing countries lack both strong education data systems and the tools needed to communicate data insights and help governments focus resources where they are most needed.
+However, many lower-income countries lack both strong education data systems and the tools needed to communicate data insights and help governments focus resources where they are most needed.

-Fewer than half of GPE partner developing countries gather and communicate sufficient data on key education indicators to UIS (2019 results report).
+Fewer than half of GPE partner lower-income countries gather and communicate sufficient data on key education indicators to UIS (2019 results report).

 The lack of data is holding back progress in education.
 A solid education management information system (EMIS) and learning assessment system are core to a country’s capacity to produce and monitor education data and evaluate whether children are learning, and resources are being effectively deployed.

 95% of grants supported learning assessment systems or EMIS in 2019.

 GPE in action